OISF/suricata/doc/userguide/upgrade.rst

 updated.
 If there are no local modifications they can simply be overwritten by the ones Suricata supplies.

 Major updates include new features, new default settings and often also remove features.
+This upgrade guide covers the changes that might have an impact of migrating from an older version and keeping the config.
+We encourage you to also check all the new features that have been added but are not covered by this guide.
+Those features are either not enabled by default or require dedicated new configuration.

 Upgrading 6.0 to 7.0
 --------------------